 Allan Karlsson (Robert Gustafsson) is like Teflon.
 No matter what situation Allan finds himself in, he can slide out as easily as he slid in.
 He’s been doing it since day one, and on day 36,525, Allan slides right out the window and into one last grand adventure.

-That absence of thought did Allan well.
-He navigated WWII, ruthless dictators like Franco (Koldo Losada) and Stalin (Algirdas Romualdas), helped Oppenheimer (Philip Rosch) designed the Bomb, used reverse psychology to convince Gorbachev (Sigitas Rackys) to bring down the Berlin Wall, ran secrets as a double agent during the Cold War and outlasted an entire biker gang led by Pim (Alan Ford, reprising his mob boss role from Snatch) without really lifting a finger.
+Absence of thought does Allan well.
+He navigated World War II, ruthless dictators like Franco (Koldo Losada) and Stalin (Algirdas Romualdas), helped Oppenheimer (Philip Rosch) designed the Bomb, used reverse psychology to convince Gorbachev (Sigitas Rackys) to bring down the Berlin Wall, ran secrets as a double agent during the Cold War and outlasted an entire biker gang led by Pim (Alan Ford, reprising his mob boss role from Snatch) without really lifting a finger.
 Not too shabby for a guy who decided to stop thinking at an early age.

 The 100-Year-Old Man Who Climbed Out a Window and Disappeared is a farcical comedy about how far one can get without really minding all that much.
-Adapted from a novel by Jonas Jonasson, screenwriters Felix Herngren and Hans Ingemansson (Herngren also directs) take the 100-Year-Old Man’s stories of past and present and tells them in tandem.
+Adapted from a novel by Jonas Jonasson, screenwriters Felix Herngren and Hans Ingemansson (Herngren also directs) take the 100-Year-Old Man’s past and present stories and tell them in tandem.
 The first, set in the present, is of Allan—played by Gustafsson in not-entirely convincing age make-up—accidentally inheriting a biker gang’s $50 million loot.
-The second, set in flashback, explores Allan’s backstory with Allan drolly providing the voice-over.
+The second, set in flashback, explores Allan’s backstory, with Allan drolly providing the voice-over.

-Allan, much like Forrest Gump and Zelig before him, always manages to find himself in the right place at the right time to impact history.
-These moments range from pure-happenstance—he inadvertently blows up a man urinating by the side of the road—to direct influence, he is the man who suggested that Oppenheimer use dynamite to detonate the atom bomb.
+Like Forrest Gump and Zelig before him, Allan always manages to find himself in the right place at the right time to impact history.
+These moments range from pure-happenstance—he inadvertently blows up a man urinating by the side of the road—to direct influence (he is the man who suggested Oppenheimer use dynamite to detonate the atom bomb).